 August 2021 Wage Subsidy Scheme #8

-Applications for a fifth round of the Government’s August 2021 Wage Subsidy Scheme (WSS #5) are open to eligible businesses and self-employed people for a two week period from 9.00am Friday 15 October 2021 until 11.59pm Thursday 28 October 2021.
-Applications remain open for all eligible New Zealand businesses and self-employed people, while one or more regions remain in Alert Level 3 or higher.
+Applications for an eighth round of the Government’s August 2021 Wage Subsidy Scheme (WSS #8) are open to eligible businesses and self-employed people for a two week period from 9.00am Friday 26 November 2021 until 11.59pm Thursday 9 December 2021.